sdss/archon/README.md

 docker run --name archon --rm --detach --network host ghcr.io/sdss/archon:latest
 ```

-This assumes that RabbitMQ is running on the default port in the host computer and that the Archon controller are accessible over the host network.
+This assumes that RabbitMQ is running on the default port in the host computer and that the Archon controllers are accessible over the host network.

 ## Development